 LinkML allows you to create schemas with complex nested data - these don’t necessarily have a simple unified mapping to tables/TSVs.
 However, you can still work with tabular representations if your schema has a certain “shape” and you provide sufficient hints.

-See part 2 of the tutorial for more on container objects.
+See part 2 of the tutorial for an introduction to container objects.

 To serialize your data objects as TSVs, it’s assumed that you have a class in your schema that serves the role of container.
 It can be called whatever you like.
 You can also annotate this with tree_root set to true.
 This class will have a multivalued slot pointing at the list of things you want to serialize in the TSV.
 This slot is known as the index slot